space

 Memories

-IT would be hard to imagine a more lively debate about psychology—filled as it is with accusations, counter-accusations, and downright insults—than the controversy about so-called “repressed” memories.
-The debate centers on whether or not traumatic experiences can be repressed out of conscious awareness and then later recalled, either spontaneously or through psychotherapy.
+IT would be hard to imagine a more lively debate about psychology—that has been filled with accusations, counter-accusations, and downright insults—than the controversy about so-called “repressed” memories.
+The debate has centered on whether or not traumatic experiences can be repressed out of conscious awareness and then later recalled, either spontaneously or through psychotherapy.
 [1]

 Freud: